 What are the main teachings of Master George Ohsawa

-Study before everything else and at all costs, the order of the universe
+- His teachings include in particular: Study before all else, and at all costs, the order of the universe.

 - Food is the basis of life, the nature of happiness and health or disease.